What is a Digital Signage Player?

 - It’s super-efficient.
 The software relies on a “forward-and-store” methodology where published content is downloaded by each player and stored locally for playback.
 While idle, QL Player consumes very few resources or bandwidth making it an ideal product for situations where internet access is restricted.
 Disconnected players can even be updated using USB keys.

 - The software features a sophisticated heartbeat monitoring and event logging system.
 Network administrators have access to real-time player statistics and error reporting with automated email alerts and visual cues in the QL Content Manager dashboard.
-Support personnel are informed as soon as an error is detected.
+Support personnel is informed as soon as an error is detected.

 - The software can be upgraded remotely without any end-user involvement.
 The process can be automated and restricted to specific days and times.

-- QL Player supports up to 12 monitors (8K resolution) on a single PC for video wall, and multi-screen applications.
+- QL Player supports up to 12 monitors (8K resolution) on a single PC for video wall and multi-screen applications.

 Navori QL is available in Cloud and On-Premise versions.
 Both versions offer similar features.
 The difference?
 Navori hosts and manages the Cloud version, and Navori customers host the On-Premise version on their own server hardware.